Product Data Sheet

 |Flexibility, 90° bend, 1″ mandrel @ 0 °F||Pass||Pass|

-|Viscosity @ 400° F||500 cps|
+|Viscosity @ 400° F||5000 cps|

-Maximum Safe Heating Temperature: 450°F
+Maximum Safe Heating

-Melting … Material can be melted in either a direct fire or oil jacketed kettle.
-Kettles should be equipped with an agitator and properly functioning temperature gauges.
-The polymers contained in PLS can withstand temperatures up to 450° F.
+Melting … Material can be melted in either a direct-fire or oil-jacketed kettle.
+Kettles shall be equipped with an agitator and properly functioning temperature gauges.
+The polymers contained in DIRECT FIRE can withstand temperatures up to 450° F.

 Concrete or Asphalt Pavement and Maintenance Sealing … For ideal sealing with maximum effectiveness, it is suggested that cracks or joints be routed out to provide a sealant reservoir 1/2″ (12.7 mm) wide with a minimum depth of 1/2″ (12.7 mm).
 This provides for a 1:1 width-to-depth ratio.
 For joints 1″ (25.4 mm) wide, the suggested depth is 1/2″ (12.7 mm) minimum.
-To control and maintain the suggested joint depth and sealant usage, CERA-ROD™ Heat-Resistant Backer Rod from W. R. MEADOWS may be installed in the joint opening.
+To control and maintain the suggested joint depth and sealant usage, CERA-RODTM, heat-resistant backer rod from W. R. MEADOWS may be installed in the joint opening.

 Sealant Application … Material can be applied by pressure applicator or pour pot.
 Material should be applied between 350° F and 450° F. The recommended application temperature is 400° F. The sealant should be applied into the crack/joint, slightly overfilling.
-For optimum performance, a follow-up should be done with a soft rubber, U-shaped squeegee to form a wipe zone of approximately 3 – 4 inches (76.2 – 101.9 mm) wide along the crack/joint and flush with the highway or pavement surface.
-The crack-filler should be tack free prior to coating with a blacktop selaer.
+For optimum performance, a follow-up should be done with a soft rubber, U-shaped squeegee to form a wipe zone of approximately 3 – 4″ (76.2 – 101.9 mm) wide along the crack/joint and flush with the highway or pavement surface.
+The crack-filler should be tack-free prior to coating with a blacktop sealer.